East Bloomsburg Bridge: Description

 The East Bloomsburg Bridge crosses the Susquehanna River between Bloomsburg and Catawissa Township.
-The bridge is located in the U.S.G.S.
-Catawissa Quadrangle.
+The bridge is located in the United States Geological Survey (USGS) Catawissa Quadrangle.

 The East Bloomsburg Bridge was constructed with Pennsylvania-style trusses, also known as Petit trusses.
 These were based on a Pratt truss, but had several modifications.
 These included converting the top chord to a polygonal shape and dividing and deepening the panels.

 History and construction

 On August 23, 1892, a group of citizens created a petition requesting that a free county bridge be built across the Susquehanna River in the vicinity of Bloomsburg.
 The citizens delivered this petition to a nearby court.
 However, on September 21, 1892, a group of citizens from Catawissa created a petition requesting that the money that was to be used for the East Bloomsburg Bridge would instead be used to build a replacement for the existing bridge in Catawissa, which was in poor condition at the time.
 Due to the opposing petition, the court in Bloomsburg ceased plans to build the bridge at Bloomsburg.
 However, despite more arguments from the opponents of the planned bridge in Bloomsburg, the court reversed its decision on November 9, 1893, stating that "the said bridge is necessary as a county bridge".

 The original plans for the East Bloomsburg Bridge were drawn up on November 29, 1893.

 The East Bloomsburg Bridge was built in 1894.
 The exact site chosen for it was near where a ferry crossed the Susquehanna River.
 It cost $73,299.67 to build.
 The cost of the superstructure was $35,500, the cost of the substructure was $35,415.46, and the cost of the filling and riprapping was $2384.21.
 The King Bridge Company was in charge of building the bridge's superstructure and Joseph Hendler was in charge of building the substructure.
-J.C.
-Brown constructed the plans for the bridge and was also the supervising engineer.
+J. C. Brown constructed the plans for the bridge and was also the supervising engineer.

 The East Bloomsburg Bridge was severely damaged during a flood in 1904, with parts of the bridge being swept away entirely.